viamrobotics/docs/docs/appendix/troubleshooting.md

 <th><strong>What/Why:
 </th>
 <td>There are many possible reasons why this happens.
-Verify that Frame rate, frame format, video path/video path pattern, width height, have values.
+Verify that Frame rate, frame format, video path, width, and height, have values.
 Viam specifies 0 for these values by default, but verify that the setting is actually there.
 </td>
 </tr>